Master Services Agreement (MSA)

 17. Miscellaneous

 No assignment by Customer without Provider consent.
-Provider may assign in connection with corporate reorganization or sale.
+Provider may assign in connection with a corporate reorganization or sale.
 Independent contractors.
 No third-party beneficiaries.
 Severability.
 Waiver only in writing.
-Entire Agreement consists of this Agreement, Orders, Schedules, and referenced Policies.
+The Entire Agreement consists of this Agreement, Orders, Schedules, and referenced Policies.

 Schedule A – Managed IT